AVE Sizing & Model selection

-F-R100 industrial WAN Router is an state-of-the-art router which maximizes uptime by seamlessly switching between the multiple Internet interface.
-Flexible wifi, 802.11 b/g/n, configurable Wi-Fi as WAN or access point, Wi-Fi Security (WEP / WPA / WPA2 Mixed Mode) and multiple SSID.
-High-powered industrial CPU and embedded real time operating system.
+F-R100 industrial WAN Router is a state-of-the-art router which maximizes uptime by seamlessly switching between the multiple Internet interfaces.
+Flexible wifi, 802.11 b/g/n, configurable wifi as WAN or access point, wifi Security (WEP / WPA / WPA2 Mixed Mode), and multiple SSID.
+High-powered industrial CPU and embedded realtime operating system.
 DIN-rail mounting, wide operating temperature range, and IP30 metal housing.

 Industrial 4G Router

-EM Energy Solutions voltage balancing products can be fitted with state-of-the-art 4G cellular router designed for applications requiring faultless connectivity.
-It provides a secure, reliable, real-time and remote connectivity for our units.
-Software-defined, multi-carrier networking, dual SIM models, 802.11n and global 2.5G/3G/HSPA+/LTE options make it easy to get connected from anywhere in the world.
+EM Energy Solutions voltage balancing products comes with state-of-the-art 4G cellular router designed for applications requiring faultless connectivity.
+It provides a secure, reliable, realtime, and remote connectivity for our units.
+Software-defined, multi-carrier networking, dual SIM models, 802.11n, and global 2.5G/3G/HSPA+/LTE options make it easy to get connected from anywhere in the world.

 Power Quality Analyzer (Standard on AVE – AVE Fixed – AVE High Voltage)

 EM Energy Solutions products come with an advanced network analyzer either integrated or as a standalone solution.
-The PQA includes a comprehensive energy management and power monitoring program.
-The system has trigger point waveform recording which enables operator to go back and lock at any trigger point to fully understand the sequence of events in the power system.
-The waveform capture function allows users to record and view 10 cycles before and after trigger point.
-The PQA has a local digital display, web interface and cloud solution.
-The units have a simple hookup.
-Connect 3 phase voltage supply and flexible Rogowski coils on main bus bars.
-Rogowski coils are delivered in various current ratings and sizes.
+The PQA includes comprehensive energy management and power monitoring program.
+The system has trigger point waveform recording, which enables the operator to go back and lock at any trigger point to understand the sequence of events in the power system fully.
+The waveform capture function allows users to record and view 10 cycles before and after the trigger point.
+The PQA is easy to install and has a local digital display, web interface, and cloud solution.
+Connect 3-phase voltage supply and flexible Rogowski coils on main bus bars.
+Rogowski coils come in various current ratings and sizes.

 Floor mounting for cabinets

 Base section for floor mounted EM Energy Solutions units.
-High-load capacity base corner pieces with moulded self-positioning to the baying enclosure system, may be used with or without trim panels depending on the application.
+High-load capacity base corner pieces with molded self-positioning to the baying enclosure system may be used with or without trim panels depending on the application.